Jake Ellzey

-John Kevin "Jake" Ellzey Sr. (born January 24, 1970) is an American politician and former military officer serving as the U.S. representative for Texas's 6th congressional district.
+John Kevin "Jake" Ellzey Sr. (born January 24, 1970) is an American politician and former military officer serving as the U.S. representative for Texas's 6th congressional district since 2021.
 A member of the Republican Party, he previously served as a member of the Texas House of Representatives for the 10th district from January to July 2021.
 He served in the United States Navy as a fighter pilot, completing tours in Afghanistan and Iraq.

 Early life and education

 Ellzey was born in Amarillo, Texas, and raised in Perryton.
 He earned a Bachelor of Science degree in political science from the United States Naval Academy in 1992.
 Ellzey was deployed nine times in his 20 years in the Navy before becoming a commercial airline pilot.

 Career

 Since retiring from the Navy, Ellzey has worked as a pilot for Southwest Airlines and as a consultant.
 He was also a social aide in the White House Office during the Bush administration.
 From 2012 to 2018, he was one of five commissioners of the Texas Veterans Commission.

 In 2018, Ellzey was an unsuccessful candidate for Texas's 6th congressional district.
 During his campaign, he was endorsed by The Dallas Morning News.
 He placed second in the Republican primary, behind Ron Wright, who won the general election.

 Ellzey was elected to the Texas House of Representatives in 2020.
 He took office on January 12, 2021.
 He resigned in July 2021 to take his seat in Congress.
 Governor Greg Abbott set August 31, 2021, as the special election date for the Texas State House of Representatives District 10 seat that Ellzey vacated.
 Republican Brian Harrison won the seat, defeating the representative who previously held the seat, John Wray.